What contributions are

 If you work for a short time outside the Island for your Jersey employer, your contributions must be taken from your wages as if you're working in Jersey.
 There are different time limits depending on where they temporarily work.
 You should ask your employer to contact us to check.

-If you’re liable to pay, we’ll issue you a Certificate of Continued Liability so you can prove that you’re paying contributions in Jersey.
-You should show your certificate to the country you’re living in.
+If you're liable to pay, we can issue you a Certificate of Continued Liability so you can prove that you're paying contributions in Jersey.

 Starting to receive your Jersey State pension

 If you have a blue registration card when you reach pension age take it to Customer and Local Services to exchange it for a red card.
-The red card shows your employer that they should not deduct contributions from your earnings.
-You should give the new card to your employer as soon as possible.
+The red card shows your employer that they should not deduct primary contributions from your earnings.

-If you’re temporarily working in Jersey for a Jersey registered company, you would not pay contributions in Jersey.
+If you’re on secondment in Jersey for a Jersey registered company, you would not pay contributions in Jersey.
 You would need to provide us a Certificate of Continued Liability.
 Find more information on

 moving to Jersey: documents to bring.